 Verification approaches used for externally acquired data, software, and models will be reviewed.

-CI-6 Model Maintenance and Revision
+CI-6 Hurricane Model Maintenance and Revision

-The modeling organization shall maintain a clearly written policy for model review, maintenance, and revision, including verification and validation of revised components, databases, and data files.
+The modeling organization shall maintain a clearly written policy for hurricane model review, maintenance, and revision, including verification and validation of revised components, databases, and data files.

-A revision to any portion of the model that results in a change in any Florida residential hurricane loss cost or probable maximum loss level shall result in a new model version identification.
+A revision to any portion of the hurricane model that results in a change in any Florida residential hurricane loss cost or hurricane probable maximum loss level shall result in a new hurricane model version identification.

 The modeling organization shall use tracking software to identify and describe all errors, as well as modifications to code, data, and documentation.

-The modeling organization shall maintain a list of all model versions since the initial submission for this year.
-Each model description shall have a unique version identification and a list of additions, deletions, and changes that define that version.
+The modeling organization shall maintain a list of all hurricane model versions since the initial submission for this year.
+Each hurricane model description shall have a unique version identification and a list of additions, deletions, and changes that define that version.

-Purpose: The Commission will determine to be acceptable only those models for which the owners have a clearly written policy for model revision with respect to methodologies and data.
+Purpose:

-Once the software is constructed, it is essential to track and maintain all source code, data, and documentation through a unique version identification system.
+To create a formal procedure for identifying, organizing and maintaining hurricane model versions.
+Hurricane model software, data, and documentation are stored in an online system that tracks all editing changes by author and change date.

 Relevant Form: G-6, Computer/Information Standards Expert Certification